german-bortoli/argentina-backup/README.md

 ## Upload to S3

+ - Get amazon s3 access keys (iam-roles).
- - First configure your env variables and you are ready to go.
+ - Configure your env variables and you are ready to go.

  ```$xslt
 BACKUP_STORAGE: s3